albumentations-team/autoalbument/README.md

 ## Usage
 ### 1. Create a directory with configuration files.
- Run `autoalbument-create --config-dir </path/to/directory> --num-classes <num_classes>`, e.g. `autoalbument-create --config-dir ~/experiments/autoalbument-search-cifar10 --num-classes 10`.
+ Run `autoalbument-create --config-dir </path/to/directory> --task <deep_learning_task> --num-classes <num_classes>`, e.g. `autoalbument-create --config-dir ~/experiments/autoalbument-search-cifar10 --task classification --num-classes 10`.
  - A value for the `--config-dir` option should contain a path to the directory.
 AutoAlbument will create this directory and put two files into it: `dataset.py` and `search.yaml` (more on them later).
+  - A value for the `--task` option should contain the name of a deep learning task.
+Supported values are `classification` and `semantic_segmentation`.
- - A value for the `--num-classes` option should contain the number of distinct classes in the classification dataset that will be used to discover parameters of augmentations.
+ - A value for the `--num-classes` option should contain the number of distinct classes in the classification or segmentation dataset.

 ### 2. Add implementation for `__len__` and `__getitem__` methods in dataset.py.

 The `dataset.py` file created at step 1 by `autoalbument-create` contains stubs for implementing a PyTorch dataset (you can read more about creating custom PyTorch datasets [here](https://pytorch.org/tutorials/beginner/data_loading_tutorial.html)).

-Here is an example stub:
+#### An example dataset stub for a classification task:

 ```
 class SearchDataset(torch.utils.data.Dataset):